HaoyueXU99/HaoyueXU99/README.md

 ## 📈 Projects
 - **Hadoop MapReduce Emulator:** Developed an emulator to understand and optimize the MapReduce process.
 - **Music-driven Dance Generation:** Created a model for generating dance sequences based on music dynamics using deep learning.
+- **Scalable Data Systems Project:** Applied principles from DSCI 553 at USC to develop scalable systems using Apache Spark for large-scale data analysis, focusing on practical applications in data mining and machine learning.
+- **Advanced Algorithm Solutions:** Engaged in rigorous study and application of complex algorithmic techniques in CSCI-570.
+This included tackling problems using divide and conquer, dynamic programming, and network flow, among other methods, to enhance problem-solving and computational efficiency in practical scenarios.

 ## 📫 How to reach me:
 - **Email:** [yueyuexu99@gmail.com](mailto:yueyuexu99@gmail.com)